sycdan/nosedive/README.md

 _nosedive_ organizes work around two core concepts:

 - **Feat**: a KB document for a unit of potentially cross-repository work.
-  `scopes:` declares its repositories and its body describes its goals.
+  `scopes` declares its repositories and its body describes its goals.
   The generated backlog memo lists open feats.
-- **Dive** — one concrete iteration on a feat.
+- **Dive**: one concrete iteration on a feat.
 Dives are KB docs that record who is actively working and from which commits, a brief, and progress notes.

 The working arc is `preflight` to **orient**: prepare the bridge and list